dishadevlp/dishadevlp/README.md

 #python #python_pandas #python_matplotlib #css #html #mySQL

-education : businesses analytics and finance (pursuing)
+education : businesses management and finance (pursuing)

 <!---
 dishadevlp/dishadevlp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.